Kaplan Review Introduction

 Conversely, live online courses happen online at a pre-scheduled time.
 Up to 30 students can log in remotely and ask questions in real-time via the chat function to get immediate help.
 If you miss a class, you can catch up later by watching the recorded lecture.

-Here’s an example of a live Kaplan class:
+You can watch an example of a live Kaplan class here.

 Note that Kaplan’s live classes have a fairly heavy schedule.
 You’re expected to come prepared and do your homework.
 Depending on what kind of student you are, this might be a good or a bad thing.

 On-demand lessons can be accessed at any time.
-You can watch these videos at 1.25x, 1.5x, 1.75x, and 2x speed.
+You can watch these videos at 1.25x, 1.5x, 1.75x, and 2x speeds.
 Captions are available, as well.

 Kaplan also offers tutoring packages that give you all the features of a live online or in-person course along with access to 10, 20, 30, or 40 hours of one-on-one in-person or online tutoring.